readium/lcp-specs/readium-lsd-draft.md

       ]
     }

-These status codes and behaviors are strictly for the case where the link returns a License Document.
+These status codes and behaviors are strictly for the case where the link returns a Status Document.

 *Expected Behavior*